tengcharmaine/tp/docs/DeveloperGuide.md

 The `addnote` mechanism is facilitated by `AddressBook`.
 It implements `AddressBook#setPerson(Person target, Person editedPerson)` which allow users to add/replace patients’ notes in the addressbook.

 These operations are exposed in the `Model` interface:
-- `Model#getPersonIfExists`: Checks if the person with the predicate exists
+- `Model#getPersonIfExists`: Checks if the `Person` with the predicate exists
-- `Model#setPerson`: Changes the note parameter of the target Person
+- `Model#setPerson`: Changes the note parameter of the target `Person`
 - `Model#isPersonDisplayed`: Checks if the `Person` has their notes displayed in the patient notes panel
 - `Model#setDisplayedNote`: If `Model#isPersonDisplayed` returns true, the notes displayed will be updated

-Given below is an example usage scenario and how the add/replace note mechanism behaves at each step.
+Given below is an example usage scenario and how the `addnote` mechanism behaves at each step.

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.